Jerome in Yavapai County, Arizona — The American Mountains (Southwest)

 Erected by The Jerome Historical Society Plaque Project.

 Location.
 34° 45.054′ N, 112° 6.964′ W. Marker is in Jerome, Arizona, in Yavapai County.
-Marker is on Main Street, on the left when traveling east.
+It is on Main Street, on the left when traveling east.
 Marker is displayed in the window and may be viewed from the sidewalk.
 Touch for map.
 Marker is at or near this postal address: 206 Main Street, Jerome AZ 86331, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Mine Museum/Fashion Saloon (a few steps from this marker); The Saloon (a few steps from this marker); Jerome, Arizona (a few steps from this marker); Bartlett Hotel (a few steps from this marker); Whitten Printers (a few steps from this marker); Jerome Town Hall (a few steps from this marker); The Svob Family (within shouting distance of this marker); Jerome Blast Furnace (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Mine Museum/Fashion Saloon (a few steps from this marker); The Saloon (a few steps from this marker); Jerome, Arizona (a few steps from this marker); Bartlett Hotel (a few steps from this marker); Whitten Printers (a few steps from this marker); Jerome Town Hall (a few steps from this marker); The Svob Family (within shouting distance of this marker); Jerome Blast Furnace (within shouting distance of this marker).
 Touch for a list and map of all markers in Jerome.

 Additional commentary.